 Sec.
-12. Policy on Confiscation of Materials and Impounding of Vehicles. - In cases where demolition or eviction is warranted, the person, government agencies or their agents who conduct the same shall issue a duly signed itemized receipt of all products, goods, and other materials seized from vendors and other affected workers in the informal economy.
+12. Policy on Confiscation of Materials and Impounding of Vehicles. -In cases where demolition or eviction is warranted, the person, government agencies or their agents who conduct the same shall issue a duly signed itemized receipt of all products, goods, and other materials seized from vendors and other affected WIE.